Chefchaouen: Geography

 The city of Chefchaouen is located at about 600 m above sea level in the foothills of the Kaʻala mountain in the western part of the Rif mountain range, in northwestern Morocco.
 The city consists of a Medina, the historical walled town, and a new town that has grown outside the former city walls.

+Climate

+Due to its location in the Rif Mountains at an elevation of approximately 600 m (2,000 ft), Chefchaouen experiences a Mediterranean climate.
+According to precipitation records from the Chefchaouen meteorological station, annual precipitation ranged from approximately 500 mm to nearly 1,900 mm during the period 2000–2020.

 Demographics

 According to the last census of the Moroccan population (2024), the municipality of Chefchaouen had a population of 46,168.
+According to the 2024 Moroccan census, 99.2% of the population of Chefchaouen spoke Arabic as their native language, while 0.6% spoke Berber languages natively.
+The original population of Chefchaouen were Andalusian Arabs and Spanish Jews and it was later populated by nearby Berbers.